 Champion Rehabilitation and Nursing Center is a large facility in Brockton, Massachusetts.
 It looks like this nursing home is among the more impressive nursing homes we assessed.
 A grade of this caliber requires very strong marks across the board.
-We were not surprised to discover that this turned out to be one of the top three nursing homes in Brockton.
-Finally, this facility did have an ownership change in the last 12 months, so we'll have to keep an eye on it to make sure it maintains its excellent quality standards.
+We were so impressed with this facility that we ranked it in the top third of all nursing homes in the country.
+This facility's impressive report card was highlighted by its long-term care rating, which you can find in the next section.

 Champion Rehabilitation and Nursing Center